Teleport Blog - Announcing Teleport 5.0 - Access Platform and Application Access - Nov 19, 2020

-Announcing Teleport 5.0 - Unified Access Plane and Application Access
+Announcing Teleport 5.0 - Access Platform and Application Access

 Today, we are announcing the availability of Teleport 5.0.
-This is a major release for the project with numerous improvements and new features, but the hallmark capability of this version is the Unified Access Plane and Application Access for Developers.
+This is a major release for the project with numerous improvements and new features, but the hallmark capability of this version is the Access Platform and Application Access for Developers.

 For those unfamiliar with Teleport, it is an open source project for giving developers secure remote access to everything they need.
 It started as a replacement for OpenSSH, then added Kubernetes access, and today we’re adding HTTPS as another protocol.